gerbenkaas/homenergy/README.md

 # homenergy
 This is a hobby project provides Python scripts that can be used to read the data from the HomeWizard P1 Meter, the HomeWizard Watermeter, the SolarEdge Cloud-Based Monitoring Platform and open-meteo.com (for a weather forecast).
-The retreived data is stored to a mysql database.
+The retreived data is stored to a mysql database and presented in a web application.

 ## Prerequisites
 - Python 3, required packages: sqlalchemy, fastapi, requests, mysql.connector